Alberta's West Edmonton Mall

 Photo from Wikipedia / "Lake Nipissing"

-During the early years of WEST EDMONTON MALL, the Deep Sea Adventure indoor lake played host to shows at its Dolphin's Lagoon.
+During the early years of WEST EDMONTON MALL, shows were held at the Dolphin's Lagoon, which was a section of the Deep Sea Adventure indoor lake.

 Photo from Library of Cultural Resources, University of Calgary / Image